• Skip to main content

 How an Attorney Can Protect Your Rights After a Trucking Accident in Virginia

-Securing legal representation after a trucking accident is key to covering medical expenses, lost wages, and even emotional pain.
-But also, it’s needed to hold responsible parties accountable and make Virginia a safe place to live.
+Securing experienced legal representation after a trucking accident is key to protecting your rights and recovering the compensation you deserve for medical expenses, lost wages, and pain and suffering.
+An attorney holds the responsible parties accountable and helps make Virginia’s roads safer.

-If you are the victim of a truck accident, a local personal injury attorney can help you understand the complex trucking laws in Virginia and gather the necessary evidence to build a strong case.
+If you are the victim of a truck accident, a local personal injury attorney can help you navigate the complex trucking laws in Virginia and gather the necessary evidence to build a powerful case.

-At Tronfeld West & Durrett, we have 51+ years of experience helping clients who have been involved in trucking accidents in Virginia.
-Don’t hesitate to contact us for a free consultation and we’ll evaluate your case to help you build a strong case on your behalf.
-Explore our comprehensive guide on traffic accidents involving cars.
+At Tronfeld West & Durrett, we have over 50 years of experience helping clients injured in trucking accidents in Virginia.
+Don’t hesitate to contact us for a free consultation.
+We’ll evaluate your case and fight to build the strongest possible claim on your behalf.

 TWD Attorney Chris Yakubisin Co-Counsel for Virginia’s 13th Largest Verdict in 2019